Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local raster/README.md

-# Create terrain from a local raster
+# Create terrain surface from a local raster

 Set the terrain surface with elevation described by a raster file.